Is Buy to Let Worth It? Is it Still a Good Investment?

 Is Buying-to-Let Still a Good Investment?

-Another thing to consider is making sure that the property offers a good rental yield.
-Rental yield is the percentage of return you make back on the purchase price of a property each month.
-While the capital gains from selling a property creates a nice return, the ongoing rental income is part of the major appeal of purchasing a buy-to-let property.
-A good rental yield in the UK is around 5% – 7% gross.
-Make sure you take off ongoing expenses such as tax and maintenance costs to get a clear picture of the rental yield you can expect.
+Ensure you take off ongoing expenses such as tax and maintenance costs to get a clear picture of the expected rental yield.
 To get the best rental yields, landlords should try to find the sweet spot of low property prices while getting a high rental income from tenants.

 Can You Get Rich from Buy-to-Let?